 One of the most common causes of drivers rear-ending another vehicle is failing to observe the proper following distance.
 However, the defendant driver in a rear-end car accident case may not necessarily hold fault even in this kind of situation, as multiple drivers’ actions may play a role in causing a collision from the rear.
 For example, an accident may have occurred because the driver of the front vehicle suddenly changed lanes or did not have working brake lights

 Recoverable damages for rear-end wreck cases rest on the percentage of fault attributed to parties involved in the crash.
 A skilled Gwinnett County rear-end collision lawyer could help investigate a collision and collect relevant evidence, such as police reports, to ascertain what led to an accident and the level of fault attributable to all parties.

-Consult a Gwinnett County Rear-End Collision Attorney
+Consult a Gwinnett County Rear-End Collision Lawyer

 The time following a rear-end crash may be extremely stressful.
 In addition to time off work and visits with your doctor, you may face pressure from aggressive insurance companies who want you to accept a settlement before you can determine whether it is a fair reflection of your injuries.

 Once you agree to a settlement, the terms cannot change.
 Consequently, it may be beneficial to review any insurance settlements with an experienced Gwinnett County rear-end collision lawyer before deciding how to proceed.